Catalys Precision Laser System

 Cataracts can only be corrected with surgery.
 Recent advances in cataract surgery have improved its safety and effectiveness.
 Studies have shown that most patients notice a significant lifestyle improvement following cataract surgery due to better vision.

-Medicare has recently changed policy allowing you to upgrade to a presbyopia correcting IOL (intraocular lens) if you are willing to pay some additional out of pocket cost.
-This upgrade might allow you to go without glasses for both distance and reading.
+Medicare has recently changed policy allowing you to have a refractive surgery option with a presbyopia correcting IOL (intraocular lens) if you are willing to pay some additional out of pocket cost.
+This refractive surgery option might allow you to go without glasses for both distance and reading.
 Some choices can even give you computer vision without glasses.

 This choice is made for most patients.
 It uses tried and true technology to correct vision to a single fixed focus, usually distance.
 Patients with single focus implants usually have good distance vision, but may need glasses for reading.
 Medicare and insurance will cover the cost of these IOLs.

 Multifocal IOLs are somewhat like trifocals in that they have different rings of focus built into the IOL.
 They offer reduced dependence on glasses following cataract surgery by providing simultaneous near and distance vision in each eye.
 One downside to these lenses is they can cause glare and halos at night which can be enough to interfere with nighttime driving.

 - Visit the Restor© website for more information.